PurdueAGEC652/AGEC652_2024/syllabus/syllabus.md

 - Learning Julia [(https://julialang.org/learning)](https://julialang.org/learning)
 - QuantEcon Julia lectures 1 to 5 [(https://julia.quantecon.org/intro.html)](https://julia.quantecon.org/intro.html).

+For econometric applications, the following lecture notes and examples are particularly useful:
+- Econometrics by Michael Creel: [(https://github.com/mcreel/Econometrics)](https://github.com/mcreel/Econometrics)

 While Julia is the recommended language for the course, students with prior programming experience may choose to submit their work using a suitable alternative language.
 Three suitable options are R, Python, and Matlab.
 If you plan to use an alternative language, please notify me as soon as possible, so I can include references to examples of the methods covered in the course in the language of your choice (when available).

 ### Use of artificial intelligence (AI) or Large Language Models (LLM)

-When used properly, AI tools to assist programming (such as OpenAI's ChatGPT and Google Bard) can greatly help you understand programming languages and write better code.
+When used properly, AI tools (such as OpenAI's ChatGPT) can greatly help you understand programming languages and write better code.
 However, that these tools frequently suggest incorrect or incomplete code and, therefore, require close human supervision.
 A competent human supervisor must have enough mastery of the subject knowledge to identify the mistakes AI tools make.
 As a learner of new concepts and ways of thinking, students are generally unable to distinguish correct and incorrect responses at first.
-Therefore, over-relying on these tools can severely hinder your learning, or worse, teach you incorrect things.
+Hence, over-relying on these tools can severely hinder your learning, or worse, teach you incorrect things.

 With the points above in mind, this course has three specific rules regarding the use of AI tools.
 Failure to follow these rules will be considered an academic integrity issue (more details below).

 1. **Disclose the use of AI tools**.
 If you use any AI tools on any submitted assignments, include a statement summarizing which tools you used and how you used them.
 2. **Do not submit code or work that was generated by an AI tool**.
 You may use AI tools to ask you to explain code, generate examples, and critique code you wrote.
 However, any solution you submit for assessment in this course must fully represent your thought process and must not include---in part or total---a reproduction of a solution generated by AI.
 3. **Never submit code or results generated from code you do not fully understand**.
-Again, AI coding tools often generate incorrect code as examples, misguided suggestions, and wrong diagnostics of errors.
-It is your responsibility to ensure the code is correct and that you are able to explain what it does. **The instructor reserves the right to ask you to orally explain your code and solution, and your explanation will be used to determine your final assignment score.
+Again, AI tools often generate incorrect or incomplete code as examples, misguided suggestions, and wrong diagnostics of errors.
+It is your responsibility to ensure the code you submit is correct and that you are able to explain what it does. **The instructor reserves the right to ask you to orally explain your code and solution, and your explanation will be used to determine your final assignment score.
 Failure to demonstrate understanding of the solution submitted might result in a zero score for that assignment.**

 I encourage you to use AI tools to enhance your learning, as long as you follow the rules listed above.
 In particular, there are two use cases for AI tools that could be valuable for your learning and align with the rules of this course.
 As outlined by [Mollick and Mollick](https://hbsp.harvard.edu/inspiring-minds/student-use-cases-for-ai), the use cases are:

 1. [AI as Feedback Generator](https://hbsp.harvard.edu/inspiring-minds/ai-as-feedback-generator).
-You can ask AI tools to critique your solutions and suggest ways to improve.
+You can ask AI tools to critique your solutions and suggest ways to improve them.
 For instance, you could ask an AI tool to help you interpret an error message you find when you run your code.
 Another example is to ask to tool to identify parts of your code that are hard to read and could be rewritten for clarity.
 2. [AI as a Personal Tutor](https://hbsp.harvard.edu/inspiring-minds/ai-as-personal-tutor).
 You can ask AI tools to act as a tutor and guide you through the steps of learning a new concept or technique.
 You can instruct the AI to outline key ideas, generate additional examples, ask you related questions, and evaluate your explanations.

 ### Hardware

 This course is designed to offer several opportunities for your to code and experiment with the methods we study.
-For this reason, you will need to bring a laptop to class.
+For this reason, I recommend you bring a laptop to class.
 Please let me know if you do not have access to a laptop for that purpose.
+Moreover, to complete assignments, you will need access to a computer where you can install numerical packages in your programming language of choice.

-*A note on class conduct and etiquette*: You are encouraged to bring a laptop to class.
-However, please limit your use of the laptop to either working on programming examples or taking notes.
-You are not allowed to use other mobile devices (phones or tablets) as they are distracting to you and others around you. *If you have an emergency or other reason that requires you to monitor these devices, please let me know in advance*.
+*A note on class conduct and etiquette*: Although you are encouraged to bring a laptop to class, **please limit your use of the laptop to either working on programming examples or taking notes.
+You are not allowed to use other mobile devices (phones or tablets) as they are distracting to you and others around you.** *If you have an emergency or other reason that requires you to monitor these devices, please let me know in advance*.
 If a student’s use of an electronic device is disruptive to teaching and/or learning, I will ask that the student to discontinue the use of that device or leave the classroom.
 Please be considerate of those around you.

 ## Assignments and grading